horst3180/ceti-2-theme/README.md

 ### Extras

-The `extra` directory in the same directory as this README resides in contains a Chrome/Chromium  theme and an alternative metacity theme, which hides the window titles of maximized windows (doesn't work on Gnome 3.16).
+The `extra` directory in the same directory as this README resides in contains a Chrome/Chromium  theme and an alternative metacity theme, which hides the window titles of maximized windows (doesn't work on Gnome 3.16 and up).

 To install the Chrome/Chromium theme go to the `extra/Chrome` folder and drag and drop the Ceti-2-chrome.crx into the Chrome/Chromium window.
 The source of the Chrome themes is located in the source "Chrome/source" folder.